The Islands of the Saronic Gulf

 and there are beaches at Agia Marina and on both

-day-trip distance of Athens.
+sides of the port.
 Go in the morning,

 have lunch, swim and explore in the afternoon,